Please bare with me – this page is ‘under construction’.

 Published 16 April, 2017 – 490 words

-In this introductory article, I very briefly present the main aim of this ‘Meditation Guidance’ series of articles, which is to outline the foundational understandings for a non-dual approach to meditation.
+In this introductory article, I very briefly present the main aim of this ‘Meditation Guidance’ series of articles, which is to outline some foundational understandings for a non-dual approach to meditation.

 Published 17 April, 2017 – 1282 words

 Here, I set out to explain the archetypal, or suprapersonal perspective that provides the framework for these articles.
 By acknowledging at the outset, that Consciousness is a transpersonal and energetic phenomena, that has the power to support our integration and our healing, our process of transformation is made very much easier.
 Understanding the mandala structure of Consciousness, and understanding the need to engage receptively with Consciousness in order to embody it, our progress is assured.

 It is not always appreciated, even by experienced meditators, that the content of the mind – our thoughts, feelings sensations, and desires – are in a sense secondary and unimportant relative to the central task which is the embodiment of Consciousness.
 In this important article, I reflect on this paradox, and explain how the desired changes to the content of our minds (integration, clarity, emotional positivity, etc.) can only be achieved indirectly – by resting ‘as’ Consciousness and integrating its qualities.